-□ Prepare to interview.

-- Meet with your Career Advisor to discuss interview strategies and conduct a "mock interview" in September. - Accept interviews quickly, within a day.
-Spots will fill up. - Develop a calendar for the interview dates you have accepted. - Contact the Alumni Residency Hosting Program to stay with a graduate of Pritzker and save money on the interview trail if interviews are in person (link is on the Residency section on our website). - Contact students who have graduated and who are in the various programs in which you are interested to determine whether they can give you any insights or suggestions.
-If you need help getting in touch with alumni, contact Tyler Lockman (tlockman@bsd.uchicago.edu). - □ Save money by using UChicago discount programs when you rent cars, purchase plane tickets, and stay at hotels. - As a University of Chicago Student, you have access to a discount program that is established at specific vendors.
-The list of hotels, car companies and airline companies is not long, but it's worth looking at if you are interested in cutting costs this interview season. - Visit http://finserv.uchicago.edu/purchasing/travel/uchicagodiscountprograms.shtml.
+Prepare to interview.
+Meet with your Career Advisor to discuss interview strategies and conduct a "mock interview" in September.
+Accept interviews quickly, within a day.
+Spots will fill up.
+Develop a calendar for the interview dates you have accepted.
+Contact the Alumni Residency Hosting Program to stay with a graduate of Pritzker and save money on the interview trail if interviews are in person (link is on the Residency section of our website).
+Contact students who have graduated and who are in the various programs in which you are interested to determine whether they can give you any insights or suggestions.
+If you need help getting in touch with alumni, contact Tyler Lockman (tlockman@bsd.uchicago.edu).
+September.
+Accept interviews quickly, within a day.
+Spots will fill up.
+Develop a calendar for the interview dates you have accepted.
+Contact the Alumni Residency Hosting Program to stay with a graduate of Pritzker and save money on the interview trail if interviews are in person (link is on the Residency section of our website).
+Contact students who have graduated and who are in the various programs in which you are interested to determine whether they can give you any insights or suggestions.
+If you need help getting in touch with alumni, contact Tyler Lockman (tlockman@bsd.uchicago.edu). • As a University of Chicago Student, you have access to a discount program that is established at As a University of Chicago Student, you have access to a discount program that is established at specific vendors.
+The list of hotels, car companies and airline companies is not long, but it's worth looking at if you are interested in cutting costs this interview season.
+Visit http://finserv.uchicago.edu/purchasing/travel/uchicagodiscountprograms.shtml.
+October 2024-January 2025 ☐ Interview! ☐ The MSPE will be released to program directors (both via ERAS and via the SF Match) on September 25 per requirements for all US medical schools. ☐ Attend the MS4 Class Meeting #4: Constructing Your Rank List on Tuesday, January 21st at 5:00 p.m. ☐ Decide on your rank order list.
+If you have to submit a rank order list before the January 21 MS4 class meeting about constructing your rank list, meet individually with your Career Advisor or Dr. Woodruff after you are done interviewing to discuss how to rank your programs.
+Ensure that you have sufficient programs to rank (generally, 10-12; see the Specialty Pages section for more precise data), and that you have an adequate backup plan (discussed with advisors).
+Discuss your highest choices with your Career Advisor & Specialty Advisor of your intended discipline.
+Urology and ophthalmology rank list deadlines are typically in January.
+Know your deadlines! ☐ Match Day for early match specialties is typically in early February!
+February 2025 ☐ For PGY-1 programs (needed with 'joint' Ophthalmology programs): Enter your Rank Order List in ERAS.